 At 29.3 acres per 1,000 people, Black Diamond greatly exceeds park acreage availability compared to nearby cities and King County, providing on average 17 acres more per 1,000 people, as shown in Figure 6.I.
-Three out of four residents preferred forested trail areas over passive parks.
+Three of four Black Diamond residents preferred forested trail areas over passive parks.
 The community is attracted to the available open space and trails over developed parks.

 With an estimated population of 17,661 anticipated by 2041, Black Diamond would need to provide 342.9 acres of new parkland to continue to meet its existing level of service.
+However, this is not deemed feasible because there is limited space within the City's limits that is zoned for public use.
 Since the City greatly exceeds its proposed park acreage availability standards, funding should be prioritized on increasing recreation availability or improving park accessibility and quality.